epam/edp-jenkins-operator/docs/api.md

-JenkinsServiceAccountStatus defines the observed state of JenkinsServiceAccount
+JenkinsServiceAccountStatus defines the observed state of JenkinsServiceAccount.

 <table>
     <thead>